pantheon-systems/documentation/source/_docs/guides/getting-started/02-user-dashboard.md

 In this lesson, we’re going to explore the User Dashboard and add information to your account.
 If you don’t already have an account, you can [create one for free here](https://pantheon.io/register).

 1. Log in to your Pantheon account.
-By default you land on the **Sites** tab of your User Dashboard.
+By default you land on the **<span class="glyphicons glyphicons-more-windows" aria-hidden="true"></span> Sites** tab of your User Dashboard.
 Here you’ll see the sites you’ve created or the sites you’ve been added to.
 If you just created your account you may not see any sites.

      <div class="alert alert-info">
      <h4 class="info">Note</h4>
      <p markdown="1">If you registered as an agency, and this is your first time logging in, you’ll land on your Organization Dashboard.
 Navigate to your User Dashboard by selecting your name in the menu bar, then **My Dashboard**.</p>
      </div>

-2. Navigate to the **Account** tab, and update your Profile by adding your Company / Organization and Job Function.
+2. Navigate to the **<span class="glyphicons glyphicons-cogwheel" aria-hidden="true"></span> Account** tab, and update your Profile by adding your Company / Organization and Job Function.
 Select **Update Profile** to save this information.

 3. Select **SSH Keys** from the sidebar.